auerlab/fasda/README.md

 simple perl or python scripts.

-The differential analysis step itself has until now has been problematic, however, with few well-developed tools available, and many of them requiring fairly sophisticated R scripting for basic use.
+The differential analysis step itself has until now has been problematic, however, with few well-developed tools available and many of them requiring fairly sophisticated R scripting for basic use.
 Code maintenance has also been an issue, with even the most popular tools falling into disrepair at times and frequently presenting installation issues due to incompatibility with the latest version of R or other dependencies.

 Diffanal aims to provide a fast and simple differential analysis tool that just works and does not require any knowledge beyond basic Unix command-line skills.
+It operates on a simple command-line interface (CLI) analogous to popular tools such as bedtools, BWA, and samtools.
-The code is written entirely in C and built on [biolibc](https://github.com/auerlab/biolibc) to maximize efficiency and portability, and to provide a simple command-line user interface.
+The code is written entirely in C and built on [biolibc](https://github.com/auerlab/biolibc) to maximize efficiency and portability.

 Starting with kallisto output, computing fold-change and associated P-values for two conditions can be done in seconds with three simple commands: